-This course is self-paced.
+This course has weekly deadlines.
+These deadlines can be found below and on the Course Schedule available in Brightspace.
 Assignments become available once you have met specified grade criteria or submitted assignments.
-Please refer to the "Content" \rightarrow "Assignments" section of Brightspace for more information.
+Please refer to the "Content" \rightarrow "Lessons" section of Brightspace for more information.